Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Proof of Proposition

 Under the single-state constraint, the ontic state space $\Lambda$ is fixed and cannot be refined or indexed by the intervention.
-Therefore, any contextual dependence that cannot be encoded in $\lambda$ must be mediated through an additional contextual variable $M$.
+If one chooses to absorb intervention-dependent distinctions into an auxiliary bookkeeping variable $M$ rather than into a refinement of the reused subsystem state space $\Lambda$, then the model takes the form